forkaduck/duckydd/README.md

 `maxscore 0`

-The so-called "score" of an event file is an internal variable which depicts how dangerous the event file is.
-If the daemon increments the score over the set maxscore and a blacklisted key is pressed then it will grab the file descriptor that was opened and thereby block any further keystrokes from being received by any other program that was listening for events.
+The so-called "score" of an event file is an internal variable which depicts how dangerous the HID device is.
+If the daemon increments the score over the set maxscore and a key is pressed then it will grab the file descriptor that was opened and thereby block any further keystrokes from being received by any other program that was listening for events.

-At the moment it is only incremented if a device with the same major and minor id registers as a keyboard and a virtual com port.
+At the moment it is incremented if a device: with the same major and minor id registers as a input device and a virtual com port. types faster than the allowed maximum average.

-Therefore if you leave it at 0 the daemon will lock all keyboards which type a single blacklisted key and haven't timed out.
-If you set it to 1 then it will only lock devices which registered as a keyboard and a serial com port.

 After the keyboard has been locked you have to replug it to unlock it.

 `logpath /`